hpatnadeeshan/MS-2/README.md

 1. I wanto add a feature which will allow to add users to database with a username and password.
 2. I want add a feature that user can save their game.
+3. I want add sound effects for animation of the game.
-3. Add a high score leader board to the game to allow the user to add their name and record the moves and time.
+4. Add a high score leader board to the game to allow the user to add their name and record the moves and time.
-4. I want to add a more levels to the game then it will be harder in higher levels.
+5. I want to add a more levels to the game then it will be harder in higher levels.

 ## Technologies Used